- 2 quarts unsweetened apple juice

 - Remove giblets from turkey (discard or save for another use).
 Place a turkey-size oven roasting bag inside a second roasting bag; add turkey.
 Carefully pour cooled marinade into bag.
 Squeeze out as much air as possible; seal bags and turn to coat.
 Place in a roasting pan or other large container.
 Refrigerate for 18-24 hours, turning occasionally.

 - Prepare grill for indirect heat.
-Drain and discard brine.
+Drain and discard marinade.
 Rinse turkey under cold water; pat dry.
 Rub oil over skin.
 Skewer turkey openings; tie drumsticks together.

 Reviews for Grilled Apple-Brined Turkey